RobertoMachorro/Moped/README.md

 Contributions are more than welcome!
 Please fork the master branch and pull request when ready.
 Observe formatting and common coding patterns in Swift, for ideological reasons *tabs will remain tabs, not spaces*.
 Please understand that not all changes will be integrated, in particular they must remain in the ideals of the project.

-All Pull Requests are automatically evaluated using [Travis CI](https://travis-ci.org/RobertoMachorro/Moped), Codacy/PR Quality Review, Hound and [Codebeat](https://codebeat.co/projects/github-com-robertomachorro-moped-master).
+All Pull Requests are automatically evaluated using [Github Actions](https://github.com/RobertoMachorro/Moped/actions), Codacy/PR Quality Review, Hound and [Codebeat](https://codebeat.co/projects/github-com-robertomachorro-moped-master).

 If your document is not being identified and syntax highlighted, please send its content identifier information.
 It can be obtained with the following command: